 - If you earn a certificate, it will appear as an official comment on your J.D. transcript.
 If you have that official comment, you may indicate your certificate status on your resume and biography.

-- You must complete the ninety semester hours required for the Juris Doctor degree and must satisfy all J.D. requirements in order to be eligible for a certificate.
+- You must complete the 90 semester hours required for the Juris Doctor degree and must satisfy all J.D. requirements in order to be eligible for a certificate.

 - You must apply for a certificate by submitting an application with your application for graduation.
 If you are using courses from your final semester to satisfy requirements for the certificate, you must supplement your initial application within three business days of receiving your final grades in those classes.